opencadc/storage-inventory/tantar/README.md

 The database is specified in the JDBC URL.
 Failure to connect or initialize the database will show up in logs and cause the application to exit.

+The StorageAdapter is a plugin implementation to support the back end storage system.
+These are implemented in separate libraries; each available implementation is in a library named cadc-storage-adapter-{impl} and the fully qualified class name to use is documented there.

+The SQLGenerator is a plugin implementation to support the database.
+There is currently only one implementation that is tested with PostgeSQL (10+).
+Making this work with other database servers in future may require a different implementation.

+The inventory schema name is the name of the database schema used for all created database objects (tables, indices, etc).
+This currently must be "inventory" due to configuration limitations in luskan.

 Additional java system properties and/or configuration files may be requires to configure the storage adapter.

 ### cadcproxy.pem